Curro Segura

-Francisco Segura Gómez (born April 7, 1972) is a Spanish professional basketball coach.
-Currently, he is the head coach of Hereda San Pablo Burgos of the LEB Oro.
+Francisco Segura Gómez (born April 7, 1972) is a Spanish professional basketball coach, most recently for Kolossos Rodou of the Greek Basket League.

 Club career

-Ionikos
+Ionikos Nikaias

 In August 2021, Curro Segura signed a contract with Greek Basket League club Ionikos Nikaias.

 AEK Athens

 In March 2022, Segura moved to fellow Greek Basket League club AEK Athens for the rest of the season.
 On July 4 of the same year, Segura parted ways with AEK.

+Kolossos Rodou

+On June 23, 2023, Segura returned to Greece once more, signing a two-year contract with Kolossos Rodou.